pfragkiad/EndpointProviders/EndpointProviders/README.md

 }
 ```

 Now, let's add the `EndpointProvider` that will contain the endpoints to be added to the web app.
-Note that we add the constructor that accepts a `IServiceProvider` argument.
+Note that we include a constructor that accepts an `IServiceProvider` argument.
-Via the passed provider we inject the repository, which is then used in common from any handler (ok, we have just one in this case).
+Through the passed provider, we inject the repository, which can now be used by any handler (in this case, we have only one).

 ```cs
 using EndpointProviders;